tomwhartung/always_learning_python/4-polls_to_emails/README.md

 Experimenting with parts of djangoproject.com's polls app, attempting to apply the steps to a simple app that stores emails.

+### Goal:

+Following the steps in the tutorial for the polls app, we want to try making an app that stores emails in a database.

+(1) Initially we want to gather the email addresses of people who visit a site and are interested in more information.
+(2) There will not be any sort of online access to these; if and when we use them it will be from behind a firewall.
+(3) If and when we do use them, we will want to provide an interface for unsubscribing from the list.

+For this application, we will use SQLite.

 ### Main References:

 Most of this is based on information on this page: